Sevast-st/bega_mon/README.md

 This repository contains a Python-based simulation of a cross-chain bridge event listener.
 This component is a critical piece of off-chain infrastructure for any decentralized bridge, responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination chain.

-This script is designed to be architecturally robust, demonstrating best practices such as separation of concerns, configuration management, and resilient error handling.
+The application is designed to be architecturally robust, demonstrating best practices such as separation of concerns, configuration management, and resilient error handling.

 ---